FHA Debt-to-Income Ratio Requirements

 Your gross monthly income is the amount you earn before taxes are taken out.
 Make sure you’re using your monthly income (if you’re paid twice per month, for example, you’ll need to add up two pay stubs).

-Multiplying that amount by 100 will convert the value to a percentage, and give your debt-to-income ratio.
+Multiplying that amount by 100 converts it to a percentage, giving you your debt-to-income ratio.

 To calculate your front-end ratio, use the following formula: